karkman/MMB-114_Genomics/Exercises/05-Genome-annotation.md

 ## Visualising the annotations

 We will use `IGV` to visualise the annotations and to extract genes for more exact taxonomic annotation.
-For this you need to download the assembly fasta file and from bakta annotations the `.gff3` file from Puhti to your own computer.
+For this you need to download the `.fna` and `.gff3` files from bakta annotations folder to your own computer.
 We will go thru the steps in `IGV` together.